AritraLikhan/Shogi/IMPLEMENTATION_SUMMARY.md

 # Shogi AI Implementation Summary

 ## Overview
 Successfully implemented a two-player shogi game with an intelligent computer opponent using the Minimax algorithm with several optimizations to handle the complexity of shogi.
+Additionally implemented the captured pieces (pieces in hand / 持駒) functionality for authentic Shogi gameplay.

 ## Files Created/Modified